andygrn/aquarius/README.md

 A single aquarius **App** has one or more **Handlers**.

-A handler is a route and a stack of functions.
-The app will run the first handler whose route matches the request path.
+A handler is a path regex and a stack of functions.
+The app will run the stack of the first handler whose regex matches the request path.
 A handler's function stack must return a **Response**, which will be sent to the client.

 Functions are added to a handler's stack with the `butFirst` method.
 The last function added to the stack runs first.
-Stack functions *should* call the next function in the stack with the handler's `next` method, but they may choose to return the response directly and bypass the rest of the stack.
+Stack functions *should* pass to the next function down the stack with `return $this->next($request, $response);`, but they may choose to `return $response;` directly to bypass the rest of the stack.

 Handler functions can be any valid [callable](https://www.php.net/manual/en/language.types.callable.php).